-Maps must preserve the arities and the types of operators, and sort maps and operator maps must be compatible.
-For each operator $f: S_1 \ldots S_n \to T$ in the source theory there must exist an operator $f': S'1 \ldots S'n \to T'$ in the target module or theory, where S'i is the mapping of sort S_i under such a view.
+Maps must preserve the arities and the types of operators and message constructors, and sort maps, and operator and message constructor maps must be compatible.
+For each operator $f: S_1 \ldots S_n \rightarrow T$ in the source theory there must exist an operator $f': S'1 \ldots S'n \rightarrow T'$ in the target module or theory, where S'i is the mapping of sort S_i under such a view.

-Unmentioned operators also get the identity mapping.
-Thus, "obvious" parts of a mapping do not need to be explicitly given, namely, any identical mapping of a sort or operator such that its arity and coarity are mapped to those of an operator with the same name in the target can be omitted.3
+Unmentioned operators and message constructors also get the identity mapping.
+Thus, "obvious" parts of a mapping do not need to be explicitly given, namely, any identical mapping of a sort or class, or operator or message constructor such that its arity and coarity are mapped to those of an operator or message constructor with the same name in the target can be omitted.

-As a first example, the following view StringAsToset defines a view from the theory TOSET, presented in Section 6.3.1, to the predefined functional module STRING, described in Section 7.8.
+As a first example, the following view StringAsToset defines a view from the theory TOSET, presented in Section 7.4.1, to the predefined functional module STRING, described in Section 8.8.